Classification of irreducible Harish-Chandra modules over full toroidal Lie algebras and higher-dimensional Virasoro algebras: Introduction

 In Section \ref{GHW modules}, we prove a key lemma (see Lemma \ref{L3.2}) which helps us to show that every irreducible Harish-Chandra module over $\tau$ is either a cuspidal module or a generalized highest weight (GHW) module (see Theorem \ref{T2.9}).
 In Section \ref{Highest Weight}, we define highest weight type modules and explicitly describe their highest weight spaces (see Theorem \ref{L(X)}).
 Contrary to the one variable case, the (non-trivial) highest weight space in our setting is always infinite-dimensional.

 In Section \ref{S6}, we prove that every irreducible GHW module has to come from a highest weight type module (see Theorem \ref{T4.2}).
-This passage from GHW modules to highest weight type modules is quite challenging, unlike in the one variable set-up, where these two classes of modules coincide trivially.
-Furthermore one of the main obstacles to earlier approaches with regard to this transition from GHW modules to highest weight type modules (see \cite{LZ1,MZ}) is that the Witt algebra $\mathcal{W}_{n+1}$ of rank $(n+1)$ and the solenoidal Lie algebra $W(\underline{\gamma})$ (see Subsection \ref{Solenoidal}) are not subalgebras of $\mathcal{V}ir$ and both of them in fact generate the infinite-dimensional Lie algebra $\mathcal{Z}$.
+This passage from GHW modules to highest weight type modules is quite challenging, unlike in the one variable set-up, where these two classes of modules coincide much more easily.
+Furthermore one of the main obstacles to earlier approaches with regard to this transition from GHW modules to highest weight type modules is that the Witt algebra $\mathcal{W}_{n+1}$ of rank $(n+1)$ and the solenoidal Lie algebra $W(\underline{\gamma})$ (see Subsection \ref{Solenoidal}) are not subalgebras of $\mathcal{V}ir$ and both of them in fact generate the \textit{infinite-dimensional} Lie algebra $\mathcal{Z}$.
 Therefore we had to resort to different methods to prove this result (for instance, see Lemma \ref{L4.8} and Theorem \ref{T4.10}).

-In Section \ref{Theorems}, we ultimately provide the classification of irreducible Harish-Chandra modules over both $\tau$ (see Theorem \ref{C1}) and $\mathcal{V}ir$ (see Theorem \ref{C2}).
-As a corollary, we directly obtain all possible irreducible modules in the category of $bounded$ modules, which was introduced in \cite{B} (see Remark \ref{Bounded}).
+In Section \ref{Theorems}, we provide the classification of irreducible Harish-Chandra modules over both $\tau$ (see Theorem \ref{C1}) and $\mathcal{V}ir$ (see Theorem \ref{C2}).
+As a corollary, we obtain all possible irreducible modules in the category of \textit{bounded} modules, which was introduced in \cite{B} (see Remark \ref{Bounded}).
 Finally we also classify the irreducible Harish-Chandra modules over $\mathcal{H}\mathcal{V}ir$ (see Remark \ref{Analogue}), which is a natural higher-dimensional analogue of the twisted Heisenberg--Virasoro algebra admitting a common extension.
-The irreducible Harish-Chandra modules for the twisted Heisenberg--Virasoro algebra HVir (see Subsection \ref{Twisted}) were classified in \cite{LZ2}.
+The irreducible Harish-Chandra modules over HVir were classified in \cite{LZ2}.